-occorded to the sold of the salt of the salt
+Seconfiells of the best of the safet of the best

 In welcoming new parents/carers and children to Melrose Primary School I wish to draw their attention to the school handbook.
 This handbook is written as a source of reference for all parents/ carers, children and anyone with an association with the school.
 It gives information on the philosophy that lies behind our work with children, answers questions about the school curriculum and gives details of the day-to-day running of our primary school.